 Supports Windows 7 or higher, supports macOS 10.6 or higher, runs on 64 bit, and comes in VST, VST3, RTAS, AU, and AAX formats.

 How Do I Know If I Have Phase Issues?

 If two related tracks sound thinner, harsher, or shallow when combined, then it’s most likely they suffer from phase issues.
 You can be 100% certain if you insert a utility plugin on the channel and check if the flip phase button makes any difference.
 If low energy and punch suddenly appear, then you have phase issues.

 How Do I Align phase correctly?

 When you turn on delay compensation you make sure that there isn’t any undesired or latency that’s messing up with your phase alignment.
-Meanwhile, a micro-delay plugin will help you aligning phase surgically by adding positive or negative delay effectively when needed, either manually or automatically, depending on your choose.
+Meanwhile, a micro-delay plugin will help you align phase surgically by adding positive or negative delay effectively when needed, either manually or automatically, depending on your choice.